hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 that the Hot Hand phenomenon isn't real; it just means that it can't be explained by that specific statistic.

 What happens when you look at it with regards to defensive matchups?
 Scheme?
 Specific dynamics between two players?
 Someone getting
-"hot" just means that something about their circustances is making them play above their average for some amount of time.
+"hot" just means that something about their circumstances is making them play above their average for some amount of time.
 Perhaps their warm up was particularly effective today, and they play well until they get shoulder checked and some pain causes them to start missing.
-Alteratively, maybe they play well until a defensive adjustment is made to prevent a player from exploiting a weakness that they were using to score.
+Alternatively, maybe they play well until a defensive adjustment is made to prevent a player from exploiting a weakness that they were using to score.

 The thing that's interesting is not using the statistics to determine if there's a fallacy or not, it's figuring out under what circumstances a Hot Hand can be reliably observed, or even manufactured.
-It could be impossible to figure that out because there are too many variables at play, but to simply dismiss the phenomenon because the some math says that it can't explain it is such an uninteresting and incurious position to take.
+It could be impossible to figure that out because there are too many variables at play, but to simply dismiss the phenomenon because some math says that it can't explain it is such an uninteresting and incurious position to take.
 In other words, its unscientific.

 LLMs are fundamentally regurgitative.
 I don't just mean in the sense that the code they produce looks like vomit, but more that they are
 *by design* incapable of producing insight.
 They have no curiosity.
 Their worlds are static snapshots of human-produced training material.
 They cannot push against the established canon, because the canon dictates the boundaries of their knowlege base.
 To an LLM, Hot Hands are a fallacy until they aren't, or they aren't until they are.
-If you ask an LLM, it will just tell you that it's an ongoing debate and cite it's sources.
+If you ask an LLM, it will just tell you that it's an ongoing debate and cite its sources.
 This is actually really useful behavior, but if it were up to an AI agent to continue research, our understanding of the topic would not have been meaningfully advanced past 1985.
 There's no desire to challege convention or revisit well-established principles.
 If you asked it what avenues should be explored next, it'll just parse ideas from the conclusions of the papers it downloaded and fire them at you.
 At the end of the